egstad/dotcom-frontend/.github/ISSUE_TEMPLATE/bug_request.md

  - Version [e.g. 22]

 ## 💁🏽‍♂️ Additional context
-_Thanks for taking the time to report this little monster bug.
-Anything else you'd like to add?._
+_I appreciate you taking the time to report this.
+Peace and love.
+Anything else you'd like to add?_